hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 no that's right, no crashes with transparency on W10 `Red 0.6.4 for Windows built 9-Dec-2022/10:12:47+03:00  commit #ce6e33c`

 [11:18:15](#DoQs7ozdHNeer7OqUASVjOfqyK5qtdpfU2bbasK6lsk) <luce80>:
-I was waiting for you noticing buttons undercut Ì†ΩÌ∏â .
+I was waiting for you noticing buttons undercut üòâ .
 Even if your 1st button is more undercut then mine (!?).
 I think it is not my fault and I am not sure if I should make exeptions for these widgets.
 Can I reliably rely on system/view/metrics/margins ?

 >width is different from the demo itself

 Which demo ?

 Can you try transparency after uncommenting `;view-resize` at bottom of script please ?
-Have you saved your work Ì†ΩÌ∏â ?
+Have you saved your work üòâ ?

 [11:42:04](#pFY2-tzW73oPg9X8DUggD0RYNEJTgxjteWiNXgfC_3A) <hiiamboris (NOT THIS ONE)>:
 I'm risky :)